Doca1210/TeslaFinTech/README.md

 }
 ```

 Labels: `positive` (should flag) or `negative` (should not).
-Extend the benchmark as you tune algorithms.

 ## Hackathon context

 Built for sanctions/PEP screening against incoming fiat payment instructions.
-The problem brief emphasizes transliteration, aliases, false positives, speed, and explainability — this MVP focuses on the name-matching core with a path to extend into crypto wallet screening, adverse media, and analyst review queues.
+Emphasises transliteration, aliases, false-positive control, speed, and explainability — with a path to extend into crypto wallet screening, adverse media, and analyst review queues.